Classical Physics: Spacetime and Fields: Spacetime

-where the scalar variable $s$ is the affine parameter.
-The autoparallel equation (\ref{affgeo5}) is invariant under linear transformations $s\rightarrow as+b$ since the two lower limits of integration in the expression for $s(\lambda)$ are arbitrary.
-Defining the {\em four-velocity} vector
+The scalar variable $s$ is referred to as the {\em affine parameter}.
+The autoparallel equation (\ref{affgeo5}) is invariant under linear transformations $s\rightarrow as+b$ since the two lower limits of integration in the expression for $s(\lambda)$ are arbitrary.\\